Bande dessinée: 1959–1974: Scale tips to France

 In 1959, the influential French weekly Pilote launched, already from the start an attempt to be a more mature alternative to Spirou and Pilote, aimed at a teenage audience, with the "Asterix" series as an almost instantaneous success.
-The audience radicalized at a faster pace than the editors, however, which had trouble keeping up.
+The audience radicalised at a faster pace than the editors, however, which had trouble keeping up.
 The French satire magazine Hara-Kiri was launched, also aimed at an adult audience.

-In the 1960s, most of the French Catholic magazines, such as the Fleurus publications, waned in popularity, as they were "re-christianized" and went to a more traditional style with more text and fewer drawings.
+In the 1960s, most of the French Catholic magazines, such as the Fleurus publications, waned in popularity, as they were "re-Christianised" and went to a more traditional style with more text and fewer drawings.
 This meant that in France, magazines like Pilote and Vaillant (relaunched as Pif gadget in 1969), and Spirou and Tintin for French-speaking Belgium, gained almost the entire market and became the obvious goal for new artists from their respective countries, who took up the styles prevalent in those magazines to break into the business.

 With a number of publishers in place, including Dargaud (Pilote), Le Lombard (Tintin), and Dupuis (Spirou), three of the biggest influences for over 50 years, the market for domestic comics had reached (commercial) maturity.
 In the following decades, magazines like Spirou, Tintin, Vaillant (relaunched as Pif Gadget in 1969), Pilote, and Heroïc-Albums (the first to feature completed stories in each issue, as opposed to the episodic approach of other magazines) would dominate the market.
 At this time, the French creations had already gained fame throughout Europe, and many countries had started importing the comics in addition to—or as substitute for—their own productions.